nickjbrowning/openmm-qml-lightning/openmm-qml-lightning/README.md

 7. Set `PYTORCH_DIR` to point to the directory where you installed LibTorch.

 8. Set `CMAKE_INSTALL_PREFIX` to the directory where the plugin should be installed.
-Usually, this will be the same as `OPENMM_DIR`, so the plugin will be added to your OpenMM installation.
+This should be the same as`OPENMM_DIR`, so the plugin will be added to your OpenMM installation.

-9. If you plan to build the CUDA platform, make sure that `CUDA_TOOLKIT_ROOT_DIR` is set correctly and that `NN_BUILD_CUDA_LIB` is selected.
+9. Make sure that `CUDA_TOOLKIT_ROOT_DIR` is set correctly and that `NN_BUILD_CUDA_LIB` is selected.

+9.1 Note: If you are running multiple versions of CUDA (or through conda) make sure that `LIBNVTOOLSEXT` points to the correct library in `CUDA_TOOLKIT_ROOT_DIR`.

 10. Press "Configure" again if necessary, then press "Generate".

-11. Use the build system you selected to build and install the plugin.
-For example, if you selected Unix Makefiles, type `make install` to install the plugin, and `make PythonInstall` to install the Python wrapper.
+11. Type `make install` to install the plugin, and `make PythonInstall` to install the Python wrapper.
+Note that you may need to manually copy the `libOpenMMQMLLightning.so` to `OPENMM_DIR/lib` and `libOpenMMQMLLightningCUDA.so` to `OPENMM_DIR/lib/plugins`.

 ```python
 from simtk import openmm